Code-the-Dream-School/ee-prac-team2-back/README.md

 ![browser server](images/back-end-running-browser.png)

 >Update the .node-version file to match the version of Node.js the **team** is using.
 This is used by Render.com to [deploy the app](https://render.com/docs/node-version).

-#### Team Members

-Jillian is a student studying React, but showing support with the Backend Team!